-Currently, the Nutley Public Schools is following the requirements and guidelines established by the New Jersey Department of Health for universal and correct wearing of masks.
+On August 6, 2021, Governor Murphy issued Executive Order 125 directing that "All students, educators, staff, and visitors, will be REQUIRED to wear mass inside school buildings, regardless of vaccination status."
+This is a change to the plan submitted June 24, 2021.
+The Nutley Public Schools is following the requirements and guidelines established by the New Jersey Department of Health for universal and correct wearing of masks.
 The following procedures are based on the directives given through executive orders by the Governor in conjunction with health officials and guidance from the CDC.
+This plan is based on the current health and safety requirements, and will only be excepted in the instance of new directives that restore district discretion.